Does Quizlet Have Spaced Repetition? [Tested 2026]

 Figure 4: 95% of Quizlet users cluster inside the first four days.
 Classical SRS intervals (Cepeda et al., 2006) start beyond that.

 Classical spaced repetition intervals start at 1 to 7 days.
-Cepeda and colleagues (2006) analyzed 184 articles on distributed practice and found the optimal first review is roughly 10 to 20% of your target retention window, which means a 1-week goal asks for a 1-2 day gap and a 1-year goal asks for a 3-4 week gap.
+Cepeda and colleagues (2006) analyzed 184 articles on distributed practice.
+They found the optimal first review is roughly 10 to 20% of your target retention window.
+A 1-week goal asks for a 1-2 day gap.
+A 1-year goal asks for a 3-4 week gap.

 If you study a set once and never return, none of those intervals ever trigger.
 Which is the whole problem.
 The algorithm has nothing to schedule against.